As a nonprofit corporation, CCEDA is proud to be one of CalHFA’s preferred partners offering the $40,000 ADU grant.

 Email us at firstname.lastname@example.org

-Click “Contact Us” in the bottom right to send a message
+Click the chat widget in the bottom right to get answers

 Call us at

-At this time, grant reservations are currently paused per CalHFA guidelines.
-We will keep you updated as we find out more information as to if, and when, we may resume.
-All new applications will go into our waitlist in the order received.
+At this time, CCEDA is fully allocated for Phase II and grant reservations are currently paused per CalHFA.
+Any prior submitted and new applications will go into our waitlist in the order COMPLETED applications with all supporting documents are received.

-Yes, the grant is free, you do not have to pay it back.
-However, you will receive a 1099 for the year the grant funds were wired into escrow, meaning you may need to pay taxes on the utilized grant funds the following year.
+Yes, the ADU grant is free money, you do not have to pay it back.
+However, you will receive a 1099 from CalHFA for the year the grant funds were wired into escrow, meaning you may need to pay taxes on the utilized grant funds the following year.
 Check with your accountant or CPA to better understand your potential tax liability given your unique circumstances.

-We will process the grant applications in the order they are submitted.
-You can ensure timely processing by submitting your employment and financial documents as soon as they are requested.
+We will process the grant applications in the order complete applications are submitted.
+You can ensure timely processing by submitting your employment and financial documents along with a 3rd party verified budget as soon as they are requested.
 Rest assured, we will keep you informed at each step of the application process.
-The quicker you respond to requests for additional information, the sooner your application will be approved.

-The ADU grant can be used to pay pre-development costs associated with the construction of the ADU.
-Pre-construction includes all site prep, architectural designs, permits, impact fees, property survey, energy reports, soil tests, demolition, utility connections, tree removal, and other necessities before the actual build of the ADU.
-It can also be used to buy down the interest rate (a non-recurring closing cost)if you receive a loan through a CCEDA pre-approved lender.
+The ADU grant can be used to pay pre-construction costs associated with the ADU.
+Examples of eligible pre-construction costs includes feasibility reports, architectural designs, permit management, permits, impact fees, property survey, energy reports, soil tests, all site prep including demolition, utility connections, septic, tree removal, and other necessities before the actual building of the ADU.
+It can also be used to buy down the interest rate (a non-recurring closing cost) if you receive a loan through a CCEDA pre-approved lender.

-The grant cannot reimburse you directly, but it can be used to pay invoices.
-If your vendors provide an invoice for the amount you have already paid them, the escrow account can pay this invoice.
-You may either submit the original invoices for payment (and deal with the vendor directly to be reimbursed your original payment to them) or CCEDA will authorize directly payment to your lender to pay down the balance any loan or HELOC used to make those initial payments.
+Per CalHFA, the grant cannot reimburse you directly, however it can be used to pay qualified invoices.
+If your vendors provide an invoice for the amount you have already paid them, the escrow account can pay this invoice directly to the 3rd party vendor.
+You may either submit the original invoices for payment (and deal with the vendor directly to be reimbursed your original payment to them) or CCEDA may authorize direct payment to your lender to pay down the balance of any loan or HELOC used to make those initial payments upon completion of your ADU.While the grant cannot reimburse costs directly to a homeowner, grant funds may be utilized to pay down your loan balance by the amount paid to approved 3rd party vendors upon ADU completion, if you received your loan through a CCEDA-approved lender.

 Most hard construction costs (foundation, framing, finishes, fixtures, and all other construction wages and materials, etc) are not covered by the grant.
 Neither is solar.

 If it is a modular home that is permanently affixed to a foundation and permitted by the city as an ADU, then yes, it would qualify for the grants and traditional home financing.
-If on the other hand, it is a HUD-manufactured home on a chassis, then you will need to check with your local municipality (city or county) to see if a manufactured home can be permitted as a legal ADU.
+If on the other hand, it is a HUD-manufactured home on a chassis, then you will need to check with your local municipality (city or county) to see if a manufactured home can be permitted as a legal ADU if it is not a cross-mod permanently affixed to a foundation.
 Any legally permitted ADU would qualify for the CalHFA ADU grant covering pre-construction costs.

-Whoever is on the title must be included in the application.
+Whoever is on the title and also residing in the home must be included in the application.
 There is an option for a gift letter that you can show where the funds for the ADU are coming from, so if you are paying for the ADU construction, you can gift those funds to your parents who are on the title.
 Their income would be used to qualify for the ADU grant however.

 No, you can only receive the grant where your primary residence is.
 You cannot receive two grants as you must live on the property where the ADU is being built.
 You may live in either the home or the ADU.